 Unstaked entities are allowed, under the rules below.

-When staked, an entity is less restricted in its memory usage.
+When staked, an entity is less restricted in its use of contract storage.

-The stake value is not enforced on-chain, but specifically by each node while simulating a transaction.
+The stake value is not enforced on-chain, but specifically by each bundler while simulating a transaction.

 Paymaster contracts allow the abstraction of gas: having a contract, that is not the sender of the transaction, to pay for the transaction fees.